louislouislouislouis/oasnake/README.md

 ## 🗺️ Roadmap

-- [ ] Make parsing of spec an independent spec as the code generation.
-(Step 1&2 in a parser)
 - [ ] Add usage for reserved keyword
 - [ ] Add default value for compilation (go).
 - [ ] Better management of stdOut and stdErr for output of compilation.